Real task first

 Top pro: It starts from your source set, so follow-up questions and notes stay anchored to one notebook instead of drifting across generic chat history.

-Top con: Pricing is not cleanly exposed on the public product homepage, which makes upgrade expectations harder to judge before you are already in Google’s ecosystem.
+Top con: Public pricing and upgrade boundaries are not especially clear from the product surface alone, which makes it harder to judge the paid path before you are already deeper in Google's ecosystem.

 Start here if you want one tool that can cover many school jobs.